willianathompson/azure-network-protocols/README.md

 observed SSH traffice
 </p>
 <p>

-After reviewing the Wireshark traffic analysis, it was confirmed that the NSG rules were correctly implemented to permit or block the necessary traffic.
-Any adjustments to the NSG configurations were made to ensure only authorized traffic was allowed between the VMs.
-The final step ensured that all required traffic was flowing securely and efficiently, in line with the project’s security protocols.
+SSH traffic was observed in Wireshark by running simple commands on the Ubuntu VM, such as id, ls, and hostname.
+These commands were sent over the network to the Windows 10 VM, and the resulting packets were captured and analyzed to ensure the SSH connection was secure and the traffic was flowing correctly between the VMs.
 </p>
 <p>